hirokazutei/PYX.WEZ/README.md

 Currently switching my career goal from architecture to the realm of computer science.
 I gave myself a fun project to work on to practice JavaScript, work with weather & geolocation APIs, and incorporate a bit of my design skills.

 If you find any bugs, or have any suggestion for the program, shoot me a message.

-## Current Upgrades:

-The world map as well as the info page (once uploaded onto the hosting server) will scale with the window screen to an extent.
-Working on getting the weather intensities changed.
-Note to self that if the screen is incredibly flat height wise, the world map should be scaled down too.